Guangdong: Languages and ethnicities

 The majority of the province's population is Han Chinese, though the Han population is so diverse that the province has been called the "treasure trove of regional languages" (方言寶庫).
 Within the Han Chinese, the largest subgroup in Guangdong are the Cantonese people, with significant Hakka and Teoswa populations east of the Pearl River Delta.
 Guangdong is also home to small Mien, She, Hmong, Li, and Zhuang minorities.

 Yue Chinese

 Guangdong is the traditional heartland of Yue Chinese (粵語 (粤语, yuèyǔ, jyut^{6} jyu^{5})), which has a high degree of internal diversity.
 The vast majority of these speakers live at or west the Pearl River Delta.
 A total of Yue Chinese speakers live in Guangdong.

-Cantonese and other Yue varieties spoken at the delta such as Waitaunese and Shiqi Yue make up the greatest number of speakers, numbering at around speakers.
+Cantonese and other Yue varieties spoken at the delta such as Weitou dialect and Shiqi dialect make up the greatest number of speakers, numbering at around speakers.
 Due to the large overseas population and cultural impact of Cantopop and Cantonese television shows, Cantonese is a well-known variety of Chinese throughout the world.

-Siyi or Szeyap Yue, including Hoisanese, is spoken in much of Jiangmen prefecture, numbering at around speakers.
+Sze Yap or Siyi Yue, including Hoisanese, is spoken in much of Jiangmen prefecture, numbering at around speakers.
 Siyi was once the representative variety of Chinese in many Chinese American communities.